Kings vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Kings Betting Records & Stats

-- Golden State's games this season have had a combined scoring total higher than 237.5 points in 38 of 82 outings.
+- Sacramento's games this season have had a combined scoring total higher than 239.5 points in 36 of 82 outings.

-- Golden State's games this season have had an average of 236.1 points, 1.4 fewer points than this game's total.
+- Sacramento's games this season have had an average of 238.8 points, 0.7 fewer points than this game's point total.

 Kings vs. Warriors Over/Under Stats (Regular Season)